giantswarm/onsho/README.md

 ## License

-Moa is under the Apache 2.0 license.
+Onsho is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.